GongT/baobao/@idlebox/common/etc/common.api.md

 /// <reference types="@idlebox/itypes" />

-// Warning: (ae-missing-release-tag) "addDisposableEventListener" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "addDisposableEventListener" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "addDisposableEventListener" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "addDisposableEventListener" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function addDisposableEventListener<T extends Function>(target: IEventHostObject<T> | IEventEmitterObject<T>, type: string, options: IEventListenerOptions, handler: T): IDisposable;